KULeuven-Diepenbeek/osc-course/content/chX-cs/rtos.md

 }
 ```

-## Outdated ?
+## Is a RTOS outdated?

 One could state that RTOS-es are outdated.
-Processors and OS-es, anno 2020, are **so powerful** that no additional measures should be taken to guarantee specific constraints.
+Processors and OS-es, anno 2023, are **so powerful** that no additional measures should be taken to guarantee specific constraints.
 While that might be true, there is also **scalability**.

 It might be feasible to write all the desired software (networking stacks, logging, sensor reading, ...) in such a way all constraints are met, **BUT** it requires a state-of-the-art system.
 For example: a processor with 2 GB of RAM memory and 160 GB of solid state storage.
 Installing this in every gearbox of a car, for example, simply is **too expensive**.
 If the same constraints and performance requirements can be met for a fraction of the price, industry dictates the latter option should be chosen.

-That's good news for whoever is studying this course, as skill-full programmers and engineers are a necessity to make this work :smile:
+That's good news for whoever is studying this course, as skill-full programmers and engineers are a necessity to make this work!